LZDXN/HackWashU-2024/README.md

 - (Video demo)
 - Problem statement -

 Have you ever encountered a writers block?
+Have you ever had trouble depicting a specific scene in your head?
 Have you ever been unsure how to overcome this?
+Well we have created an webapp that helps you overcome this block and shows you a possiblity of different options to depict this.